FarisAlbalawi/localize/README.md

 ## Usage

-### import LanguageManager file
-Add the LanguageManager.swift in your project
+First of all, you should Add the `LanguageManager.swift` in your project.

 ### localized string file
 Add `Localizable.strings` for a Language